-Regressors for the third specification were chosen using the Akaike information criterion (AIC), a widely used model selection tool which based on information theory.
-Another common selection criterion, the Schwartz Bayesian Criterion (SBC) was also computed, but results are not reported.
+Regressors for the third specification were chosen using the Akaike information criterion (AIC), a widely used model selection tool based on information theory.
+Another common selection criterion, the Schwartz Bayesian Criterion (SBC) was also computed, but results are not reported because they are very similar.
 The SBC selected a similar set of regressors, except that SBC did not choose ">1 Parent a Party Member" in the ex ante regression and did not choose the Pro-Business Index in the ex post regression.
 Amemiya (1980) discusses the relative merits of these criteria.

-The empirical results for the three specifications are very similar.
-Female subjects are initially more skeptical of economic theory than male subjects.
-After observing the double auction and the comparison of the last round results to the predictions of supply and demand, female subjects become slightly less skeptical of economic predictions, albeit not to a statistically significant degree.
-Subjects who attended general secondary schools start out more skeptical and appear to become even more skeptical after seeing the double auction.
+Empirical results for the three specifications are similar.
+Women are initially more skeptical of economic theory than men.
+After observing the double auction and comparing the last round results to the predictions of supply and demand, female subjects become slightly less skeptical of economic predictions, albeit not to a statistically significant degree.
+Subjects who attended general secondary schools start out more skeptically and appear to become relatively more skeptical after seeing the double auction.
 This effect is significant for all six specifications.
 Subjects with at least one parent who owns a firm also start out with relatively more skepticism about economic predictions, but appear less skeptical according to the ex post scale.
-However, the statistical significance of this effect hovers around the 10% confidence level.
+The statistical significance of this effect hovers around the 10% confidence level.
 The income proxies, such as the market value of the best family car and the economic self-report have small estimated effects which are never significant, either singly or jointly.

 Parent's beliefs, manifested via religious identification or party membership, also play a role.
 Subjects with an Orthodox parent indicate a statistically significant degree of greater skepticism on the ex ante measure, and a statistically nonsignificant degree of lessened skepticism on the ex post measures.
 Caution is in order for the interpretation of this coefficient.
 First, a substantial overlap exists among subjects with an Orthodox parent and those identifying themselves as Russian.
 Out of 169 subjects, 124 are Russian and have at least one Orthodox parent.
 Second, having an Orthodox parent may proxy for differences among subjects that were not measured.
+Third, the omitted category, those who did not have an Orthodox parent, is very mixed, comprising those with Buddhist, Muslim or atheist parents.
 Nonetheless, we find this an interesting result and worthy of further investigation.

-Subjects with a parent belonging to a party are more skeptical, though this effect is not statistically significant.
+Subjects with a party member parent are more skeptical, though this effect is statistically insignificant.
 However, the parent Orthodox and party membership coefficients are jointly significant in two of the ex ante specifications.
 Furthermore, the AIC chose the parent party membership variable in both ex ante and ex post regressions.
 In the ex post regressions, parent party membership has a small, consistently negative and statistically insignificant effect.